open-policy-agent/opa/README.md

 - Go to the [OPA Documentation](https://www.openpolicyagent.org/docs/latest/) to learn about the Rego language as well as how to deploy and integrate OPA.
 - Check out the learning resources in the [Learning Rego](https://www.openpolicyagent.org/ecosystem/learning-rego/) section of the ecosystem directory.
-- Watch OPA's [YouTube channel](https://www.youtube.com/channel/UClDMRN5HlqD3di5MMf-SV4A) for videos about OPA, or see the list of [presentations](#presentations) below.
+- Follow the [Running OPA](https://www.openpolicyagent.org/docs/latest/#running-opa) instructions to get started with the OPA CLI locally.
+- See [Docker Hub](https://hub.docker.com/r/openpolicyagent/opa/tags/) for container images and the [GitHub releases](https://github.com/open-policy-agent/opa/releases) for binaries.
-- Read the project updates on the [OPA Blog](https://blog.openpolicyagent.org/) or check out the [OPA Roadmap](https://docs.google.com/presentation/d/16QV6gvLDOV3I0_guPC3_19g6jHkEg3X9xqMYgtoCKrs/edit?usp=sharing) to see a high-level snapshot of OPA features in-progress and planned.
+- Check out the [OPA Roadmap](https://docs.google.com/presentation/d/16QV6gvLDOV3I0_guPC3_19g6jHkEg3X9xqMYgtoCKrs/edit?usp=sharing) to see a high-level snapshot of OPA features in-progress and planned.

 ## Want to talk about OPA or get support?